gerardnico/dokuwiki-plugin-404manager/README.md

 This action is always performed first in the process of redirection for a reader.

-### Redirection by best namepage
+### Redirection by best name page

-The redirection by best namepage is an simpe algorithm which occurs to find the best page by name.
+The redirection by best name page is an simple algorithm which occurs to find the best page by name.

 It calculate a score for two kinds of page :